takari/team-documentation/README.markdown

 # Complete site with multi page HTML

-The build.sh script does it all and also launches a server with the site running.
+The `build.sh` script does it all and also launches a server with the site running.

-Once the build is finished you can access the site at http://localhost:4000
+Once the build is finished you can access the site at [http://localhost:4000](http://localhost:4000)

-The index html page there is just a mock with a link to http://localhost:4000/book.html This page could be expanded and be part of the normal deployed website.
+The index.html page there is just a mock with a link to [http://localhost:4000/book.html](http://localhost:4000/book.html) This page could be expanded and be part of the normal deployed website.
 It has links to all the formats of the book including the multi page html version.

-The rendered site resource are available in site/_site and could potentially be deployed to a production server from there as long as they do not overlap with the files there.
+The rendered site resource are available in `site/_site` and could potentially be deployed to a production server from there as long as they do not overlap with the files there.